 You can overclock any graphics card using graphics card overclocking software.
 There are many graphics card overclocking software available on the internet but you can find the best ones on the link given below.
 These overclocking software can be used to overclock Nvidia and AMD graphics cards.

 Each graphics card has its own overclocking potential and beyond it would fail and may get damaged or burnt.
-Even graphics cards with same GPU from different manufacturers have different overclocking potential.
-This is because of the various factors that I am going to explain below and also tell you on how you can choose the best graphics card having greatest overclocking potential.
+Even graphics cards with the same GPU from different manufacturers have different overclocking potential.
+This is because of the various factors that I am going to explain below and also tell you how you can choose the best graphics card having the greatest overclocking potential.

 What to Look for in a Graphics Card for Overclocking?

-Here are the most important things that you have to look for when you want to buy a graphics card with higher overclocking capability.
+Here are the most important things that you have to look for when you want to buy a graphics card with a higher overclocking capability.
 These tips apply to both Nvidia and AMD graphics cards.

 Cooling Solution / Cooler

-When you overclock a graphics card then the temperature of its major components i.e. GPU, VRAM and VRM (Voltage regulator module) rises to great amount.
-So if you are planning to buy a graphics card with good overclocking capability then you have to look for a graphics card with a good cooler having two or three fans and heatsink equipped with heat pipes and copper plates.
-If you really want to go pro then you can buy a graphics card with liquid or water cooling solution having hybrid cooler or water block cooler.
-You can read more about the various types of graphics card cooling solution by going to the link given below.
+When you overclock a graphics card then the temperature of its major components i.e. GPU, VRAM and VRM (Voltage regulator module) rises to a great amount.
+So if you are planning to buy a graphics card with good overclocking capability then you have to look for a graphics card with a good cooler having two or three fans and a heatsink equipped with heat pipes and copper plates.
+If you really want to go pro then you can buy a graphics card with liquid or water cooling solution having a hybrid cooler or water block cooler.
+You can read more about the various types of graphics card cooling solutions by going to the link given below.

 Better Cooler = Lower Temperature + Higher Overclocking